This article has links to products and services we love, which we may make commission from.

 From Crianlarich, the next town is Tyndrum (pronounced Tine-drum).

-The road now directs you along to the top of Loch Awe, where you can make the most of some fantastic photo opportunities.
+The road now directs you to the top of Loch Awe, where you can make the most of fantastic photo opportunities.

-Oban is the unofficial capital of the Highlands and the seafood capital of Scotland.
+Oban is the Highlands’ unofficial capital and Scotland’s seafood capital.

 This picturesque seaside town is the gateway to the Hebridian islands and is packed with things to do and see.

-If you are exploring your ancestral family line, then this is the clan seat of the McDougalls.
+This is ideal for those exploring the McDougalls family, as this is the clan seat of the McDougalls.

-There’s also a sandy shore 10 minutes drive away called Ganavan Beach.
+There’s also a sandy shore 10 minutes drive from Oban called Ganavan Beach.

 Since Oban is the seafood capital of Scotland, you are truly spoiled for choice with restaurants.